connoranastasio/JabiBot/README.md

 | SPOTIFY_CLIENT_ID    | [Spotify Developers](https://developer.spotify.com/dashboard/) |
 | SPOTIFY_CLIENT_SECRET| [Spotify Developers](https://developer.spotify.com/dashboard/) |

-Do not share this file or commit it to GitHub.
+Do NOT share this file or commit it to GitHub.

-> A web-based `.env` generator is planned to help avoid editing on the Pi directly.
+> A web-based `.env` generator is planned to help avoid editing on the Pi directly for non-programmers (or people who hate writing code in a terminal).
+This will also ensure safety for non-technical users.

 ---